tranhelen/tranhelen/_posts/2019-07-15-trustinremoteteams.md

 <hr class="--small">

+The results of remote work don't appear to be any better so it's a nice benefit to be able to offer candidates who are looking for more flexible working environemnts.
+From a management and leadership perspective it is, so far, only a slight adjustment.

-Learning how to manage and lead a remote team is a variation of good management of an in-person team.
-The general tenet remains the same: being deliberate will go far.
+The general tenet of good management remains the same: being deliberate will go far.
 Everything else is just a whole lotta faith and a whole lotta trust.

 <hr class="--end">